 For the 60 and older crowd, dermal fillers were the most popular non-surgical cosmetic procedure.
 Chemical peels followed close behind.
 These non-surgical procedures help with a number of issues, including age spots, hollows, and wrinkles.

 Dermal fillers cover a range of substances that are injected into the tissue to help replenish lost volume.
 As a result, hollows and wrinkles caused by diminishing fat stores fill out and make the skin look younger.
 Hyaluronic acid fillers (Juvederm or Restylane) can last anywhere from six months to a year, depending on where the injections were given.
 Radiesse, a calcium hydroxylapatite filler, lasts a year or more.

 Chemical peels range from mild peels to deep peels.
 Deep peels do require anesthesia and may be performed in a hospital setting, though the actual process does not differ from a mild peel.
 With all chemical peels, a solution is applied to the facial skin.
 The chemical then targets the upper layers of skin and causes them to peel or flake off.
 The underlying skin layers look fresher and more radiant with fewer age spots, blemishes, and wrinkles.

 Make sure you also consider the cost of any surgical or non-surgical procedure before you schedule an appointment.
-The Naderi Center for Rhinoplasty and Cosmetic Surgery provides a detailed list of cosmetic surgery fees for interested patients.
+The Naderi Center for Plastic Surgery and Dermatology provides a detailed list of cosmetic surgery fees for interested patients.
 When you’re ready to further discuss these procedures with Dr. Jessica Kulak, a board certified facial plastic surgeon, call her office at (301) 222-2020 in Maryland or (703) 481-0002 in Virginia.